mlhubca/lab/bank-churn/Readme.md

 3. On DSX, create a new project
   - Click `Projects`, and select `View All Projects`
   - Click the `New` button to creata a new project
-  - On the `New Project` page, input `Customer Churn` as the project name
+  - On the `New Project` page, input `Bank Churn` as the project name
   - In the `Target container` field, input `churn` as the container name
   - Click the `Create` button
 4. Download dataset `bank-churn.csv` from Github